THargreaves/into-the-tidyverse/resources/session_one/session_one_presentation.md

 Where Are We? (cont.)
 ====================================

-* By beginning this course by learning how to perform data visualisation, we are taking things slightly out of order
+* In beginning this course by learning how to perform data visualisation, we are taking things slightly out of order
-* The pay-off for learning data visualisation is very clear however and so we will start there and return to early topics in the future
+* The pay-off for learning data visualisation is very clear however, and so we will start there and return to earlier topics in the future
-* This means that, until next week, we will be forced to used datasets that are included in the tidyverse
+* This means that, until next week, we will be forced to used datasets that come pre-packaged with the tidyverse

 What is ggplot2?
 ====================================